 Moreover, the reproductive cycle of robins also plays a role in their foraging behavior.

-During the breeding season, robins require a reliable source of protein to fuel their energetic activities, such as nest building and feeding their young.
+During the breeding season, robins require a reliable source of protein to fuel their activities, such as nest building and feeding their young.

 As a result, they may intensify their search for worms and insects, exhibiting more persistent and focused behavior.

-The remarkable ability of robins to find worms is not a product of chance but has evolved over millions of years of adaptation and refinement.
+The ability of robins to find worms is not a product of chance but has evolved over millions of years of adaptation and refinement.

 As ground-dwelling birds, robins have evolved specialized anatomical features and behaviors that optimize their foraging efficiency.